GoesToEleven/golang-web-dev/043_docker/01_about-containers/README.md

 There was a downside to this, though: each virtual machine had its own operating system.
 This created license and maintenance costs, as well as using up resources on the physical machine.

-The question arose: Is there a way to divide up a physical machine, but only have one operating system on that machine?
+The question arose: **Is there a way to divide up a physical machine, but only have one operating system on that machine?**

 # Containers

-Linux is built in such a way that this is possible: you can create separate user spaces.
+Linux is built in such a way that you can create separate user spaces.

+Each user space is in a separate isolated "sandbox" area.
 Each user space has its own file system and processes.
-The user spaces are all segregated and separate from each other.
+These user spaces are all segregated and separate from each other.

 Containers leverage this technology of the Linux operating system.